wanjiku-ndiritu/flappy-bird/README.md

 # flappy-bird
 flappy bird game
-this is a flappy bird game using html css and javascript
+was developed using html css and java script